the-stranded-alien/React/README.md

     + Into the World of Reducers

 9. 09_redux_toolkit
     + Dive Into Redux Toolkit

+10. 10_multiple_slices_rtk
+    + Managing Multiple Slices with Redux Toolkit